 So, this is a good solution for those who need to pick up their paints and store them a lot instead of someone who has a dedicated hobby space setup.

-This is the cheapest option that Citadel has, and it’s made of a durable plastic, making it a pretty reasonable buy.
+This is one of the cheapest options that Citadel has, and it’s made of a durable plastic, making it a pretty reasonable buy.

 The Project Box is an older offering of Citadel’s.
 Though you can no longer buy it on the Games Workshop site, you can find this on Amazon still.